-Experienced representation for Fiduciaries and Beneficiaries
+Experienced Representation For Fiduciaries And Beneficiaries

 You may be the beneficiary of a trust.
 If you suffered losses due to a breach of fiduciary duty, you are entitled to a remedy.
 Examples of ways your fiduciary rights might be violated include:

-- Imprudent or reckless investment — A fiduciary who has the responsibility to invest fund assets must act cautiously.
-Failing to diversify investments, or loading up on high risk stocks in violation of accepted norms for investing, could be construed as a violation of fiduciary duty.
+- Imprudent or reckless investment: A fiduciary who has the responsibility to invest fund assets must act cautiously.
+Failing to diversify investments, or loading up on high-risk stocks in violation of accepted norms for investing, could be construed as a violation of fiduciary duty.

 In some cases, it may be possible to get a court to issue an injunction against a fiduciary to prevent actions detrimental to the stakeholders or to mitigate their effects.
 When the damage is already done, it is sometimes possible to get a judgment against the fiduciary who may be personally liable for financial losses.